ajaydsouza/twittercounter/README.md

 ## Key features

-* Display TwitterCounter buttons.
+* Display Twitter Counter buttons.
 Multiple options are available
 * Display Twitter Widget
 * Sidebar widgets allow you to add one or more buttons and widgets
 * Complete customization from within the comfort of WordPress Admin